347th Rescue Wing: Japan

-Northrop F-61B-20-NO Black Widow Serial 43-8237 of the 68th Fighter (All Weather) Squadron flying over Japan, 1949.
-This was one of the last USAF active duty Black Widows.
+68th Fighter Squadron F-61 Black Widow (Note: Aircraft is Northrop F-61B-20-NO Black Widow, serial 43-8237 flying over Japan, 1949.
+This was one of the last USAF active duty Black Widows.)

-The 347th Fighter Group was redesignated as the 347th Fighter Wing (All Weather) and reactivated in Japan on 10 August 1948 as part of Far East Air Forces 315th Composite Wing to perform air defense duties.
-The Wing was assembled from three former Northrop F-61B Black Widow night fighter squadrons, the 6th, 418th, and 421st.
-The squadrons were redesignated the 339th, 4th, and 68th fighter squadrons, respectively.
-In August 1948, their designations were changed to Fighter (All Weather) Squadron to more closely identify their mission.
+The 347th Fighter Wing (All Weather) was activated in Japan on 10 August 1948 as part of Far East Air Forces' 315th Composite Wing to perform air defense duties.
+The wing was assembled from three former Northrop F-61 Black Widow night fighter squadrons, the 6th, 418th, and 421st Night Fighter Squadrons.
+The squadrons were inactivated and replaced by the 4th, 68th, and 339th Fighter Squadrons (All Weather).

-The 4th Fighter (All Weather) Squadron (FS) was deployed and attached to the 51st Fighter Group at Kadena Air Base, Okinawa.
+The 4th Fighter Squadron deployed to Kadena Air Base, Okinawa, where it was attached to the 51st Fighter Group.

-The useful life of the F-61 was extended due to the Air Force's problems in fielding a jet-powered night/all-weather fighter.
-The Curtiss XP-87/XF-87 Blackhawk was the planned replacement, however problems in development led the Black Widow to be replaced by another propeller-driven fighter, the North American F-82F/G Twin Mustang.
+The useful life of the F-61 was extended due to the Air Force's problems in fielding a jet-powered all weather fighter.
+The Curtiss XF-87 Blackhawk was the planned replacement, however problems in development led to the Black Widow being replaced by another propeller-driven fighter, the North American F-82 Twin Mustang.

-The Twin Mustangs started to arrive during mid-1949 and 1950.
-The 347th FS was the last active duty USAF unit to fly the Black Widow, the 339th FS retiring its last F-61 in May 1950, missing the Korean War by only a month.
-Redesignated 347th Fighter - All Weather Wing on 20 Jan 1950 at Yokota AB.
-Inactivated on 24 June 1950.
+The Twin Mustangs started to arrive during mid-1949.
+The 347th was the last active duty USAF unit to fly the Black Widow.
+The 339th retired its last F-61 in May 1950, missing the Korean War by only a month.
+The wing was redesignated the 347th Fighter-All Weather Wing on 20 Jan 1950 at Yokota Air Base.
+It was inactivated on 24 June 1950.

-Redesignated the 347th Tactical Fighter Wing (TFW) and reactivated at Yokota Air Base, Japan on 21 December 1967 and organized on 15 January 1968 as part of Fifth Air Force, Pacific Air Forces (PACAF).
+Redesignated the 347th Tactical Fighter Wing and organized at Yokota Air Base on 15 January 1968 as part of Fifth Air Force, of Pacific Air Forces.
 In Japan, the wing performed tactical fighter training missions, aerial reconnaissance, and contingency operations.
 Its operational squadrons were the following: